 Where to buy it?
-Most supermarkets now stock coconut oil, otherwise look in your health food store or heck out extra virgin coconut oil on Amazon.
+Most supermarkets now stock coconut oil, otherwise look in your health food store or check out the best selling extra virgin coconut oil on Amazon.

 A: There are two lines on a pregnancy test.
 One confirms the detection of the pregnancy hormone hCG – the positive result.
 The other line is a control line, which simply means the test is complete.
 Two lines mean you’re pregnant (even if one is faint), and just one line means you’re not pregnant.